 BASIC DIGITAL EDUCATION INITIATIVE (BDEI)

-Equipping undeserved communities with essential digital literacy skills to participate in the digital economy
+Equipping underserved communities with essential digital literacy skills to participate in the digital economy.

 About the program